 How much training data do you need to build out an effective strategy?

-Factors that help AI project teams arrive at the perfect balance include:
+These factors help AI project teams arrive at the perfect balance:

 Another factor to consider is how much original data is available.
 Data is sometimes difficult to collect – or, in R&D use cases, doesn’t yet exist.
 Data accessibility may also be restricted due to privacy regulations such as the EU’s General Data Protection Regulation (GDPR) or the U.S.’s Health Insurance Portability and Accountability Act (HIPAA).
 In these cases, creating datasets with adequate volume, all or in part, with synthetic data can be beneficial.

 Teams should also plan for an adequate volume of data for testing and validating the model.
-Validation and testing datasets must include a diverse set of data, including ground truth data, so AI project teams can use it to verify that the model can meet performance standards in real-world conditions.
+This must include ground truth data to verify that the model meets performance standards in real-world conditions.

 With some projects, it’s challenging to anticipate how much training data the model will require.
 Testing can lead to a better understanding of the project’s needs and how to adapt data annotation processes to produce better outcomes.